RancidDax/namazu.tools/ucob.md

 MUR Strats
 {: .label .label-purple }

-This guide is based of the original and very detailed guide by Clees, which can be found below:
+This guide is based off the original and very detailed guide by Clees, which can be found below:

 [Clees Guide](https://clees.me/guides/ucob/){: .btn .btn-purple }